-As a first-generation Nigerian-Canadian and a Registered Social Worker in Alberta and Ontario, Silifat brings a unique and valuable perspective to her practice.
-With over a decade of experience, she has worked with diverse people, including adults, youth, children, families, communities, and individuals with developmental and mental disabilities, helping them navigate various challenges and achieve their fullest potential.
+As a first-generation Nigerian-Canadian and a Registered Social Worker in Alberta and Ontario, Silifat brings a unique and valuable perspective to her practice as a mental health therapist.
+With over a decade of experience, she has worked with diverse populations, including adults, youth, children, families, communities, and individuals with developmental and mental disabilities, helping them navigate various challenges and achieve their fullest potential.
 Silifat is fluent in English and Yoruba, which allows her to connect with clients from diverse cultural backgrounds.

 Silifat specializes in anxiety, depression, complex trauma, life transitions, marital stress, parent-teen relationships, grief and loss, and racial and cultural identity.
-Her practice is grounded in Trauma-Informed Practice, Solution-Focused Brief Therapy, Mindfulness-based Therapy, Somatic Experiencing, Trauma-Focused CBT, Acceptance and Commitment Therapy, Narrative Therapy, and the Tree of Life Methodology, bringing a culturally sensitive, narrative-based, and strengths-focused approach to therapy sessions.
+Her approach incorporates solution-focused therapy and is grounded in Trauma-Informed Practice, bringing a culturally sensitive, narrative-based, and strengths-focused methodology to her therapy sessions.

 Silifat's unwavering dedication to social justice, anti-oppressive practice, and fostering a safe, inclusive, and culturally responsive environment for her clients is not just a part of her work, but a guiding principle that fuels her every day.